7Lab/signature_pad/README.md

 ## What is this fork?
-This is a simple fork of signature_ad 2.1.1 to be compatible with angular2-signaturepad.
+This is a simple fork of signature_pad 2.1.1 to be compatible with angular2-signaturepad.
 It's pre-compiled for simplicity as it's only a temporary fix until the authors of the original packages can come up with a solution.

+This includes a bug fix to export SVGs with the correct path colors.

 # Signature Pad [![npm](https://d25lcipzij17d.cloudfront.net/badge.svg?id=js&type=6&v=2.1.1&x2=0)](https://www.npmjs.com/package/signature_pad) [![Code Climate](https://codeclimate.com/github/szimek/signature_pad.png)](https://codeclimate.com/github/szimek/signature_pad)